Tiny-Foxes/ComboNumbers-by-MattMayuga/README.md

 **765PRO LIVE THEATER STAGE LEGACY**★ ***(Outdated)***:
 The original version of the 765PRO LIVE THEATER STAGE combo font.

+**765PRO LIVE THEATER STAGE SPECIAL**★:
+An alternate color variant of the 765PRO LIVE THEATER STAGE combo font.

+**Colorfully Sekai**:
+Traverse through a Sekai with flying colors.
+Based on the combo numbers from Project Sekai: COLORFUL STAGE! feat.
+HATSUNE MIKU before the UI revamp in September 2023.

 **Dreams of the Band**:
 Make sure to bring your musical instruments for a poppin’ party.
 Based on BanG Dream!
 Girls Band Party!.